Stochastic Stability of Discrete-time Phase-coupled Oscillators over Uncertain and Random Networks: Oscillators in an uncertain network

 \begin{assumption} The underlying deterministic network topology $G(\mathcal V,\mathcal E)$ is connected.
 The uncertain interconnections of oscillators are undirected, \ie, ${\tilde\alpha}_{i,j}(\mathrm{k})={\tilde\alpha}_{j,i}(\mathrm{k})$.
-Each multiplicative random variable obeys the normal distribution, \ie, ${\tilde\alpha}_{i,j} \sim N(\mu_{i,j}, \sigma^2)$.
+Each multiplicative random variable obeys the normal distribution, \ie, ${\tilde\alpha}_{i,j} \sim {\mathcal N}(\mu_{i,j}, \sigma^2)$.
 For each of the nominal exogenous frequencies, it holds that $\boldsymbol E [\tilde\omega_i]>0$. \end{assumption}

-Notice that identical variances are not needed in our analysis, and are assumed for the sake of clarity of representation (see Theorem~\ref{th1}).
+Notice that identical variances for multiplicative uncertainties are not needed in our analysis.
+This assumption is only made for the sake of clarity of representation (see Theorem~\ref{th1}).
 From Assumption \ref{ass2}, the relative phase vector for the whole network, $\Theta(\mathrm{k})$ in \eqref{eq:T}, is equal to $B^{\top} {\boldsymbol\theta}(\mathrm{k})$, where $B$ is the incidence matrix of the underlying deterministic graph $G(\mathcal V,\mathcal E)$.
 The augmented relative phase dynamics can then be written in the following compact form

 where

 where $l_p \in \mathcal E$, with $p \in \{1,\ldots,m\}$, denotes the $p$-the edge of the underlying graph $G(\mathcal V,\mathcal E)$.